filvarga/vpp/src/plugins/nat/nat44-ed/README.md

 ```

 In this example traffic will be initiated from remote host.
-Remote host will be accessing local host via twice-nat out2in-only mapping.
+Remote host will be accessing local host via twice-nat mapping.
-We use out2in-only because we don't want local host to be able to initiate
-communication in the oposite way.

-##### Translation will occure as follows:
+##### Translation will occur as follows:

 ###### outside to inside translation:
 > src address: 20.0.0.2 -> 192.168.160.101\